 - No, this white hot chocolate recipe has no caffine, so it's a great choice for a soothing, late night treat.

-Next, I'm planning to add a few drops of peppermint extract to make a peppermint white hot chocolate mix!
+Next, I'm planning to add a few drops of peppermint extract to make a peppermint white chocolate cocoa mix recipe!
 I'd just use the same technique I used for making my mint flavor Mixie Sticks hot cocoa mix-ins a few years ago.
 There's something just so good about white chocolate with mint.

 What flavors would you add in?
 Pumpkin spice?